Chocolate industry in the Philippines: Future of the Philippine chocolate industry

 The supply of cocoa has fluctuated in recent years due to climate and economic factors.
 The El Niño phenomenon that hit in the year 2009 greatly reduced the cocoa production in the following years.
 The extreme weather conditions added to the impending financial crises to limit both the supply and demand for cocoa.
 Cocoa supply is still decreasing even if the demand is rising.
 Many entrepreneurs and governments have been looking into cocoa production recently as demand for chocolate rises.
 They are looking to compete with the top producer of the plant which is Africa.
 They produce more than 70% of the global cocoa supply.
 On the other hand, Netherlands and United States of America are the largest consumers of cocoa beans; both consuming billions of U.S dollars' worth of the product.

 According to the United Nations Commodity Trade Statistics Database, the Philippines has shifted from a massive importer of cocoa beans into a steady exporter of the bean.
 Entrepreneurs had seen the potential of the cocoa bean industry.
 The increase in demand and the falling supply was obvious to them, therefore giving them the idea of planting many hectares of the plant.
 The Philippine government has also been encouraging the citizens to grow cocoa beans because of the shortage.
 They are assisting farmers and the industry by supplying land and tested procedures in order to increase the Philippine production of cocoa beans.
 The Philippines has the right climate and soil for the cocoa tree which leaves the government the problem of spreading the knowledge on how to plant and harvest for cocoa.
 Currently, they are making steady efforts to compete with other cocoa producers.
 The Philippine government is preparing for the cocoa shortage by the year 2020 and aims to increase production to 100,000 metric tons.
 Although the Philippines is failing to meet the local demand of 30,000 metric tons, the strong effort and government support is sure to make an impact in years to come.

 Cocoa production in the Philippines

-In the Philippines, cacao or cocoa beans are produced in many locations.
-These include Luzon, Mindanao, Joló, Basilan, Panay, Negros, Cebú, Bohol, Masbate and many more.
+In the Philippines, cacao or cocoa beans are produced in locations including Luzon, Mindanao, Joló, Basilan, Panay, Negros, Cebú, Bohol, Masbate.
 Cocoa also refers to cocoa powder and cocoa butter, which are two by-products of the cacao bean after it has undergone processing.
 Cocoa and chocolate processing was first introduced in the country by Commonwealth Foods Inc. (ComFoods) in 1953, while Serg's Chocolate Products Inc. became the first modern chocolate manufacturing plant in Southeast Asia.